Ladvien/ladvien.github.io/_posts/2017-08-08-hmis-r-sql-work-challenge-four.md

 The result is then passed back out of the function, where it can be assigned to a new variable.

 You may notice, this is similar to a lot of code we have been using.
 Like `read.csv`.
-That's because `read.csv` is a function written by the makers of R, and included for our use.
+That's because `read.csv` is a function written by the makers of R and included for our use.

 {% highlight r %}
 clientDf <- read.csv(clientCsvPath)